dexterbrian/Kanisa-Digital/README.md

 Basically this app would be a Christian alternative of Youtube, Netflix, Medium, Audible and Spotify all rolled into one.

+>Please note that this app is currently an MVP for illustration purposes.

 ## Author
 Developed by Brian Waweru.